Own-Data-Privateer/hoardy-web/tool/README.md

   --response-body-grep-re "\bPotter\b" ~/hoardy-web/raw
 ```

-Most other sub-commands also accept the same filtering options.
+Most other subcommands also accept the same filtering options.
 So, for instance, you can pretty-print or generate a static mirror from such files instead:

 ```bash